OpenTreeOfLife/reference-taxonomy/doc/method/results.md

 ## Summary of Open Tree Taxonomy

 The methods and results presented here are for version 3.0 of the Open Tree Taxonomy (which follows five previous releases using the automated assembly method).
-The taxonomy contains 3,592,725 total taxa, X tips and Y internal nodes.
-There are 2,031,519 synonym records and 8043 homonyms (name-strings for which there are multiple nodes).
-Table X gives a list of taxon flags that annotate more 10000 taxa in OTT 3.0 (noting that taxa can have more than one flag).
+The taxonomy contains 3,592,832 total taxa, 3,271,408 tips and 276,375 internal nodes.
+2,335,148 of the nodes have a Linnean binomial of the form Genus epithet.
+There are 2,031,519 synonym records and 8154 homonyms (name-strings for which there are multiple nodes).
+A longer list of metrics is in supplementary data.

-flag  taxa
-sibling_higher  911673
-incertae_sedis  253835
-extinct 236448
-hidden  109894
-major_rank_conflict_inherited 855570
-barren  76038
-infraspecific 71099
-environmental 44184
-incertae_sedis_inherited  43445
-not_otu 28916
-major_rank_conflict 27178
-extinct_inherited 19053
-unplaced_inherited  18790
-unplaced  17274

-## Homonym analysis

-There are 8043 name-strings in the final version of the taxonomy for which there are multiple nodes.
-[JAR: update number when 3.0 is final] By comparison, there are only 1440 in GBIF.
-Many of the homonyms either are artifacts of the alignment method, or reflect misclassifications or errors in the source taxonomies.
+## Results of assembly procedure

+As OTT is assembled, the alignment procedure examines every source node, either choosing an alignment target for it in the workspace, or leaving it unaligned.
+The following table categorizes source nodes according to how they are processed in the alignment phase.

+For the 139790 cases where there were multiple candidates, we use the heuristics described in Methods to try and align a source node to a single node in the workspace.
+Here is the frequency of use of each heuristic:

+21898 (15.7%) : Separation
+164 (0.1%) : Disparate ranks"
+25424 (18.2%) : Lineage
+7429 (5.3%) : Overlap
+177,Proximity
+84698,"Same name-string"

 ## Evaluating the taxonomy relative to requirements